lpod/lpod-docs/level0.rst

 ~~~~~~~~~~~~~

 odf_create_element(data)
-    Creates an odf_element from a fragment of XML data.
-XML prefixes common to
+    Creates an odf_element from a fragment of XML data or an arbitrary tag.
-    ODF are allowed.
+    If the given argument is valid XML, its parsed and the new element is
+    created accordingly, possibly with a complex structure.
+If the argument
+    is a non-XML string, its regarded as a tag (possibly with a namespace
+    prefix), and the new element is created internally without XML parsing.

 Methods
 ~~~~~~~